The initial idea for

 Initially, a number of Information Sheets about a wide range of local topics were produced and copies are stil available, on-line, via this website.
 The project is building up a large picture library with some photographs dating back to the 1890s.

-In autumn 2003 we reached a major
+In autumn 2003 a major milestone was

-milestone with the publication of a series of nine books - incorporating hundreds
+reached with the publication of a series of nine books - incorporating hundreds

 of photographs alongside the information collected.
 Full details are in